mitchell-lang/prog-eval/recsys/README.md

         Take gradient step (using Adam optimizer)
 ```

 Note that we've explicitly written out the matrix multiplies and additions done inside the neural network.
-If you're using a higher level library like `pytorch` or `keras`, you should be able to express this neural network as a sequence of layers.
+If you're using a higher level library like `KANN`, you should be able to express this neural network as a sequence of layers.

 Also note that since the input to the network is high dimensional, sparse, and binary, people often use an "embedding" layer plus sum pooling to implement the first layer.

 ### Hyperparameters

-Relevant hyperparameters are shown in the `parse_args` function in `main-redacted.py`.
+Relevant hyperparameters are given as arguments to the `predict` function in `recsys.sml`.
 To summarize:

 - loss: binary cross entropy
 - number of epochs: 1